sendgrid/docs/content/docs/for-developers/sending-email/single-sends-2020-update.md

 To improve your experience when working with the Single Sends API, Twilio SendGrid has streamlined the API’s request and response formats.
 You will be able to pass all the required information to create a Single Send in one request, eliminating the need to first create a template.

 However, these improvements will require modifications to your current code.
 We’re aware that unplanned work for our customers may be less than ideal.
-To ease this transition we are released the updated API while continuing to provide the existing API at a new root path for a limited time.
+To ease this transition we have released the updated API while continuing to provide the existing API at a new root path for a limited time.

 This strategy provides you with two options.